"Old age has its pleasures, which, though different, are not less than the pleasures of youth."-- W. Somerset Maugham

 I look forward, fondly, to meeting all again.

 "It is better to have loved you and lost you, than never to have loved you at all.
 As each life comes and goes, I so look forward to suffering our meeting one more time; to suffer loving you again, and losing you, as always.
 This curse upon me, for some slight to God of which I have long since forgotten many lifetimes past, keeps me humble before my Lord.
 One day I will earn favor, and on that day, in that life, love lost will be love found again, and a bit of balance will be restored.
-Until then, I dream."
+Until then, I dream."-- F.A.
+Villari

 Editor's Note